jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Flexible</h1>

 !SLIDE
 .notes Another design goal was the default settings should be as secure as possible, and specifically make it difficult for an attacker to get access to password hashes.
-I will talk a bit later about why this is so important.
+I will explain later why this is so important.

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Secure</h1>